What is a Dermal Filler?

 2. Remodelling of facial and other body parts

 Lips are a central feature of the face and lips can become thinner, wrinkly, sunken and lack definition with age.
 There is loss of hyaluronates and other connective tissue components such as collagen and elastin.
-The lip border looses its definition and firmness and radial lip lines develop.
+The lip border loses its definition and firmness and radial lip lines develop.
 The body of the lips start to wither and as volume is lost they begin to shrink in size.
 Fortunately these degenerative effects can be reversed with the help of dermal fillers.
 Loss of naturally occurring hyaluronates in the dermis can be replaced, the lip margin or vermillion border can be redefined, the body of the lips can be restored and years taken off your appearance.
 Individuals with inherited small or thin lips can have them enhanced bringing some balance to their appearance.
-Preparations like Lipp, Softline, Isogel and Hydrafill can reverse the

 Dermal fillers have numerous uses and benefits to suit every type of problem as outlined in the sections above.
 A proper assessment and discussion is necessary beforehand.

-The procedure can take anything from 10 minutes to an hour or more depending on the extent and complexity of the procedure.
-Benefits can last from 3 to 36 months or longer depending on the filler type, quantity used and the area of application.
+The procedure can take anything from 20 minutes to an hour or more depending on the extent of the procedure.
+Results can last from 3 to 18 months or longer depending on the filler type, quantity used and the area of application.
 Other factors, such as depth of injection, skin type, age, lifestyle, general metabolic and muscle activity have an effect on longevity Fillers may be repeated periodically as required.
 There are no age limitations for adults.

 Dermal fillers are administered by injecting the product into different levels of the skin or lips as required.
 The products are sterile as are the syringes and needles.
 The procedure can take as little as ten minutes to over an hour depending on the complexity of the task.
 Local anaesthetic nerve blocks and or local anaesthetic creams may be used for certain procedures to minimize any discomfort.
 Varying amounts of the product is injected so as to create the desired aesthetic result.
-A review of the procedure is usually done within a week or two and again after 4 to 6 weeks.
-Adjustments and top ups may be required.
+A review of the procedure is usually done within a week or two.

 The procedure is generally free from major problems but may be accompanied by some local bruising and inflammation which normally settles with time.
-Rarely, abscess formation and granulomas have occurred requiring specific treatment.
-Very rarely tissue necrosis has occurred when an artery has been inadvertently injected.
-With improved injection protocols the incidence of these is negligible.
+Very rarely, granulomas have occurred with abscess formation.
+Very rarely an artery may be compromised by the filler when inadvertently injected and the circulation may become impaired.
+These complications have occurred but are very unlikely.

 As with all other minor procedures you will need to set some recovery time aside to allow for inflammation and discomfort to settle down – this will vary with the procedure performed.
-This may be as short as several hours or may be as long as a week or so.
-There may be some bruising and this can also last for a week or longer.
+The swelling may only last several hours but may be a present for a day or longer.
+Bruising may happen following a bleed and can remain for a week or longer.
 Make-up may usually be applied immediately after treatment and with certain treatments you may be able to carry on as normal within a matter of hours.
 Some treatments can be very quick and effective and have a minimal impact on your time but others may take much longer to settle down.